GPT-2 – Language Models are Unsupervised Multitask Learners

 GPT2Modellink image 42

-This is the base model, i.e. the transformer decoder.
+This is the base model, that is, the transformer decoder.

 from transformers import GPT2Model